univec-ai/postvec/web/docs/models/login.md

 # Login and the private catalogue

-The CLI contains two compiled-in catalogue channels.
-It does not accept an alternative index URL.
+The CLI uses two compiled-in catalogue channels.

 | Channel | Who | Contents |
 |---|---|---|